Missing Malaysia plane puts new satellite sensors in the spotlight

 While data transmissions from the separate Aircraft Communications Addressing and Reporting System (ACARS), a system similar to text messaging, can be sent via VHF radio link or satellite already, these transmissions can leave gaps of 15-30 minutes, and the amount of data sent varies from airline to airline.

-“We often just don’t know the exact current position of aircraft these days,” said Joerg Behrens, divisional head at the German Aerospace Centre.
+“We often just don’t know the exact current position of aircraft these days,” said Joerg Behrens, divisional head at the German Aerospace Center.

 New receivers to pick up the Automatic Dependant Surveillance Broadcast (ADS-B) signals sent out by aircraft every second are therefore being developed by the Aireon and the DLR teams to be placed on board satellites orbiting the earth.